Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/common-use-cases/rostering-solution-guide/rostering-development-guide.md

 available to generate API SDKs from an OpenAPI specification file.
 A thorough list of SDK generators is available in the [SDK Generators](https://openapi.tools/#sdk) section of the OpenAPI [Tools](https://openapi.tools/) page.
-Included in this solution guide is a page [Generating an SDK - Ed-Fi Roster](../rostering-solution-guide/generating-an-sdk.mdx) that will walk you through the process.
-You can also refer to the [Ed-Fi ODS / API SDK Guide](/reference/ods-api/client-developers-guide/using-code-generation-to-create-an-sdk) to walk through generating a SDK in C#.
+You canrefer to the [Ed-Fi ODS / API SDK Guide](/reference/ods-api/client-developers-guide/using-code-generation-to-create-an-sdk) to walk through generating a client SDK.
 Once you have the foundational SDK generated, the data mapping information compiled in the previous step can be used to transform the data retrieved from the Ed-Fi API into the format needed by the target platform.